 ICWP publishes anthologies of plays, monologues, and scenes by members and non-members.

-The collection offers college drama teachers, educators and students a rich source of scripts on unusual topics that will challenge and delight.
+The volume "Scenes From A Diverse World " offers college drama teachers, educators and students a rich source of scripts on unusual topics that will challenge and delight.

 50/50 Applause Award

 From 2012 - 2018 ICWP honoured theatres around the world who used their budgets fairly to represent the work of female playwrights on their stages at least 50% of the time.

 The 62 recipients of the 2018 awards are found throughout Australia, Canada, Finland, Scotland, Singapore, South Africa, United States, and Wales.

 View the 50/50 Applause Awards 2018 videowhich showcases photos from over twenty theaters and production photos from a selection of their female authored plays.

 ICWP maintains a searchable database of scripts written by women for stage, screen, TV, radio & musicals.
 As of 1 Jan 2019, there are over 900 plays listed.

 Artistic Directors, Producers, actors, and students can find information about exciting original plays in this extensive database.